Pediatric Dental Emergencies

-*** The photos should be of high quality, zoomed into the area, with good illumination, and taken from three angles.
-No more than 3 images should be emailed to info@banajidds.com with the patient's name, date of birth, and a brief explanation of the dental concern.
+When seeking an opinion from outside the office, please email or text images/photos of the problem areas.
+The photos should be of high quality with good illumination and taken from three different angles.
+No more than 3 images should be texted to 703-849-1300 or emailed to info@banajidds.com with the patient's name, date of birth, and a brief explanation of the dental concern.

 Broken, Chipped, or Fractured Tooth

-If your child has chipped or broken a piece off of his tooth, have him rinse his mouth with warm water, then use a cold compress to reduce swelling.
-Try to locate and save the tooth fragment that broke off.
-Call us immediately.
+If your child has a chipped or broken tooth, have them rinse their mouth with warm water, and use a cold compress to reduce swelling of the injured lip or face area.
+Try to locate and save the tooth fragment that broke off and place it in a plastic container with clean tap water or bottled water.

 Knocked Out Tooth

-If your child’s tooth has been knocked out of his mouth, find the tooth and rinse it with water (no soap), taking care to only touch the crown of the tooth (the part you can see when it’s in place).
-Place the tooth in a clean container with milk.
-Call us immediately and/or head to the hospital.
-If you act quickly it's possible to save the tooth.
+If your child’s tooth has been knocked out of their mouth, find the tooth and rinse it with clean tap water or bottled water (no soap), taking care to only touch the crown of the tooth (the part you can see when it’s in place).
+Place the tooth in a clean container with cold milk.

 Toothache

-If your child complains of a toothache, rinse his mouth with warm water and inspect his teeth to be sure there is nothing caught between them.
-If pain continues, use a cold compress to ease the pain.
+If your child complains of a toothache, rinse their mouth with warm water and inspect the teeth to be sure there is nothing caught between them.
 Do not apply heat or any kind of aspirin or topical pain reliever directly to the affected area, as this can cause damage to the gums.
-Children’s pain relievers may be taken orally.
-Schedule an appointment immediately.
+Children’s pain relievers such as Advil or Tylenol may be taken orally.
+If you suspect a cavity, broken tooth, or filling an office visit will be needed to evaluate your child.

 Broken Jaw

-If you know or suspect your child has sustained a broken jaw, use a cold compress to reduce swelling.
-Call our emergency number and/or head to the hospital immediately.
-In many cases a broken jaw is the result of a blow to the head.
+If you know or suspect your child has sustained a broken jaw, call the office immediately for evaluation.
+If this happens after hours, you should go to the urgent care or hospital immediately.
+In some cases, a broken jaw is the result of a blow to the head.
 Severe blows to the head can be dangerous and even life-threatening.

 Avoiding Injury

-You can help your child avoid dental emergencies.
-Child-proof your house to avoid falls.
-Don't let your child chew on ice, popcorn kernels, or other hard foods.
+You can help your child avoid dental emergencies by child-proofing your home.
 Always use car seats for young children and require seat belts for older children.
-And if your child plays contact sports, have him wear a mouthguard.
-Ask us about creating a custom-fitted mouthguard for your child.
-Finally, prevent toothaches with regular brushing, flossing, and visits to our office.
+And if your child plays contact sports, have them wear a mouthguard.
+In some situations, it is appropriate to make a custom-fitted mouthguard for your child's sports activities.